shahan306/IMS-Starter/README.md

 This is my assignment from week 5, which highlights the abilities I have developed while attending the QA Academy.
 It controls a MySQL database and is a Java-based inventory management system.
-On database items in four separate tables, users can carry out fundamental CRUD operations.
+On database items in three separate tables, users can carry out fundamental CRUD operations.
 Orders are accepted by the system, which also generates a total price, based on the item IDs and quantities. which later can be used or to be viewed or edited.